 Posts are live for a week or two, so you need to keep writing little updates if you want those to stay prominent on your listing.

-Your business will come up on the first page of Google in the map section when people search for your service/product nearby.
+Your business will come up on Google map section when people search for your service/product nearby.
 E.g. SEO.

 2. Put Up A Free Yellow Pages Ad